menuclose

 Pros

-• Flat fee structure is very cost-effective for those with larger portfolios
+• Flat-fee pricing is cost-effective for larger portfolios.

-• Cheap for ISAs, SIPPs and general dealing accounts
+• Low fees for ISAs, SIPPs, and general accounts.

 Cons